Let’s learn about the amazing Middle East city of Abu Dhabi.

 How old is Abu Dhabi?

-The discovery of oil in the 1930s was the start of the change to the Gulf nations previously known as the Trucial States.
+The discovery of oil in the 1930s was the start of the change in the Gulf nations previously known as the Trucial States.
 The British withdrew from the region in the late 1960s, and a new country was born – the United Arab Emirates.

 The UAE federated on 2 December 1971, under the guidance of Sheikh Zayed bin Sultan al Nayhan, who went on to become the country’s first ruler.